yamt/lad2024/README.md

 | `Z` + `RIGHT`              | Move to the next stage
 | `Z` + `LEFT`               | Move to the previous stage

+### Save data

+The game progress is automatically saved and restored.

 ## History

 In 1994, I've written [the original version] of this game.